JoshRobertson9/CommutesCalc_GoogleMapsAPI/README.md

 A third feature now allows you to find the central location of a list of locations.
 This can help you find a good meeting place for a group of people.

+The API calls are now cached, so they can be re-used later.
+They are help forever unless they are cleared.

+I started my approach with .JSON to cache, but later used an existing solution of requests_cache.

 To Run:

 You will need to pre-enter these addresses into the "locations1.csv" file.